Fire Emblem: The Blazing Blade: Synopsis

-The events of Fire Emblem take place on the fictional continent of Elibe, twenty years before the events of Fire Emblem: The Binding Blade: in ancient times, humans and dragons coexisted, but humans turned against and banished the dragons in a conflict called "The Scouring".
+The events of Fire Emblem take place on the fictional continent of Elibe, 20 years before the events of Fire Emblem: The Binding Blade.
+In ancient times, dragons lived in peace with humans, but were later banished in a devastating war: the Scouring.
 Throughout the game, the player travels through the countries of Sacae, a land of nomads and tribes; Lycia, an alliance of marquisates including Pherae and Ostia; and Bern, a militaristic kingdom ruled by a single ruler.

-The player adopts the perspective of a tactician who is found by Lyn, a Sacean girl whose tribe and parents were killed by bandits.
-Lyn learns from a pair of knights that her mother was actually the estranged daughter of the Marquess of Caelin, Hausen, who seeks to reconcile with his daughter's family.
-She begins a journey to Caelin to reunite with her grandfather, but comes under attack from Hausen's avaricious younger brother Lundgren, who wants to kill both her and Hausen to take power in Caelin for himself.
-During her quest, Lyn protects a traveling bard named Nils from an assassin guild called the Black Fang, while his sister Ninian is rescued by Eliwood, son of Marquess Elbert of Pherae.
-Lyn defeats Lundgren and reunites with her grandfather.
+The player assumes the role of a tactician discovered by Lyn, a Sacean girl whose tribe and parents were killed by bandits.
+Lyn learns from a pair of knights named Sain and Kent that she is actually Lady Lyndis, and her mother was the estranged daughter of the Marquess of Caelin, Hausen, who seeks to reconcile with his daughter's family.
+She begins a journey to Caelin to reunite with her grandfather, obtaining the sacred sword Mani Katti soon after, but comes under attack from Hausen's avaricious younger brother Lundgren, who wants to kill both her and Hausen to seize power in Caelin.
+During her quest, Lyn protects Nils, a traveling bard, from the guild of assassins known as the Black Fang, while his sister Ninian is rescued by Lord Eliwood, son of Marquess Elbert of Pherae.
+Finally defeating Lundgren, Lyn reunites with her grandfather.